 Cold Weather and Lupus: How To Be Prepared

-Why does the cold impact us so much?
+Why does the cold impact lupus so much?

-When a person is cold the blood vessels constrict preventing loss of heat from our body, thus causing painful flares.
-Our body is pretty amazing in the fact that when we are cold it will change how our blood flows and send the majority of our blood to our major organs to prevent catastrophic injury.
-But as our blood vessels get smaller, pressure can increase in our head, joints and extremities.
-The increased pressure lessens blood flow to areas like the fingers, toes and limbs.
-When this happens and the tissues in areas like our fingers and toes are starved for oxygen, normally provided by good blood flow, they become very painful.
+When a person is cold, the blood vessels constrict, preventing heat loss from the body, thus causing painful flares.
+Our body is pretty amazing because when we are cold, it will change how our blood flows and send most of our blood to our major organs to prevent catastrophic injury.
+But as our blood vessels get smaller, pressure can increase in our head, joints, and extremities.
+The increased pressure lessens blood flow to the fingers, toes, and limbs.
+When this happens, and the tissues in areas like our fingers and toes are starved for oxygen, normally provided by good blood flow, they become very painful.

-What can we do to avoid painful flares in the winter?
+What can we do to avoid flares in the winter?

 The most important thing that we can do to prevent a cold-weather flare is to STAY WARM.
-Dressing in layers, covering all skin when going outdoors, or even something as simple as turning up the thermostat in your home or care can make a drastic difference.
-Making sure to cover your feet, hands and head with thick gloves, socks and a hat will help to prevent our bodies from getting too cold.
+Dressing in layers, covering all skin when going outdoors, or even something as simple as turning up the thermostat in your home or car can make a drastic difference.
+Covering your feet, hands, and head with thick gloves, socks, and a hat will help prevent your body from getting too cold.
 One other option would be to invest in a good space heater.
-But this requires lots of research and care so nothing catches fire.
+But this requires lots of research and care, so nothing catches fire.

 7 ways to prevent flares from cold weather

 - Dress in layers.
 Doing this causes your body heat to be trapped in your clothing.
-The layers act as a buffer and prevents you from losing said body heat.
+The layers act as a buffer and prevent you from losing said body heat.

 - Purchase warm inserts for your shoes.
 The inserts can be cut to fit inside your shoe and work to insulate your feet and prevent them from getting too cold.
 If you are unfamiliar with these, like I was, they can be purchased in many places including Amazon.

-- Purchase hand warmers or chemical warming packets for your pockets.
+- Purchase hand warmers for your pockets.
 These are eBay to activate and can be found in the camping/outdoor departments in most stores.
 Once they are activated they provide several hours of heat.
 They help to prevent your hands/fingers from getting too cold.
 These are especially handy for those living with Raynaud's syndrome.2

 - Eat frequent small meals or snacks.
 This will help your body to have the fuel it needs to help maintain your body temperature.